codinasion-archive/codinasion-programme/programme/pattern-3/README.md

+---
+title: Print Pattern 3
+description: Write a programme to print the given pattern
+tags:
+  - python
+contributors:
+  - seraph776
+---

-## Write a Python programme to print the given pattern.
+## Write a python programme to print the given pattern.

 ```
 Input: 5